FontysVenlo/prj4e-individual-respository-SvenVercoulen/doc/PDP.md

-LO1: The student plans and executes a project in their track at level 2 of the HBO-i framework regarding autonomy and complexity, in an agile way.
+LO1: The student plans and executes a project in their track at level 2 of the HBO-i framework regarding autonomy and complexity, in an agile way. <br>
-LO1 in my own words:
+LO1 in my own words: <br>
 This semester I want to take an active part in a group project regarding project 4 embedded systems.
 For this project we are creating a gateway system for a parking garage, which doesn’t require any input from the driver of the vehicle.
 I will be working on my decision making, analyzing and problem-solving skills.
 This will be done by designing our system and researching the components we might need, fixing any problems we might run into along the way and making difficult decisions which lead to a successful system.
 Another skill I want to improve is my communication with group members.
 The project is going to be done with reasonable independence by myself and my other group member, with some guidance of the teachers when necessary.
 This will be done in an agile way by making use of weekly scrum meetings and checking in with the team regularly.

-My Plan:
+My Plan: <br>
 Week 4-6: Researching and discussing the components we need for the system Personal goals: By researching and ordering the components I will work on my analyzing skills as well as my decision making skills.
 Working on these skills is done by analyzing the gate system, thinking of what components we need.
 After which we compare our options by looking at the available \suppliers/ and decide on the best ones for our system.